FrederikVA/FrederikVA/README.md

 - 👋 Hi, I’m @FrederikVA
 - 👀 I’m a production technologiest
 - 🌱 Currently studying at DTU as a software engineer
--  Java, CSS, JavaScript, HTML, MySQL..
+-  Had my hands on: Java, Kotlin, C, JavaScript, Python, MySQL..
-- 📫 Reach me on mail -> Fredasband@gmail.com

 <!---
 FrederikVA/FrederikVA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.